 While a joint petition often saves litigants tremendous time, money, and stress, it is neither right nor advisable for every divorce case.
 Each person and marriage is unique.
 Whenever a joint petition is not practical or possible, one of the spouses needs to file a complaint for divorce, and begin what is commonly called a contested proceeding.
 The person who files the complaint is then called the plaintiff, and the other spouse is called the defendant.
 The plaintiff needs to files the complaint for divorce with the Probate and Family Court in the appropriate county, though sometimes multiple counties are appropriate depending on the locations where the divorcing spouses reside.
 After the complaint is filed, the plaintiff must then arrange for service of process upon the defendant.
 The defendant then files an answer, and often a counterclaim for divorce as well.
 From that point on, how the proceedings advance further depends on a myriad of factors, but ultimately, the case will proceed to trial if a separation agreement is not reached in the interim.

-Regardless of what approach you are considering or want more information on, please contact an experienced divorce lawyer at LaFountain & Wollman, P.C., for a free initial divorce consultation today.
+Regardless of what approach you are considering or want more information on, please contact an experienced divorce lawyer at LaFountain & Wollman, P.C., for a divorce consultation today.
 We can help you both understand the law and your rights and responsibilities, and will work with you towards achieving a divorce by whatever process you are most comfortable with after consultation.